Corbett School District Regular School Board Meeting

 Wednesday March 11, 2015 Board Meeting Notes

-The below notes were taken by Karina Lande from audio recordings.
-Approved minutes and agendas can be found here.
+The below notes were taken by Karina Lande from audio recordings

 * NOTE: This web site is provided as a courtesy for those interested in following along with the happenings in our district, especially those that live in Corbett.
 This site and these board notes are not meant to replace official CSD board meeting minutes, which are usually online 3-7 months from each meeting.
 Thank you to Karina Lande for sharing the below update from the above meeting.
 Audio is also available if anyone questions the content.

 Meeting starts, Charlie notes there’s a last minute additional budget committee candidate, Brian White.
 There’s no application in meeting packet for the public.

 Meeting proceeds with report from district financial auditor, Sabino Arrendondo.
 This is our audit for the 2013-2014 fiscal year.
 He states they review the financial statements prepared by management and give an opinion of those statements.
 As auditors we don’t look at every single transaction, we take samples and check with your financial institution and ODE, etc..
 We are required to audit your budgets, debt limits and so forth to make sure your within all of the standards.

 Those were all good except for one.
 That is, there was an over expenditure of support services in the general fund for $53,797.00 So that’s reported to the audits division of the Secretary of State.
 They look at it and if it’s a consistent pattern they may send a letter to the board asking what your doing to correct it.
 As you know school districts can not spend more than the legally appropriated amount and in this case there was not enough appropriations to support the expenditures.
 So we have to report it to the state.
 I think you’ve had some other violations for grant funds in the past but not with general funds, so you may or may not receive correspondence.